exoplatform/exo-documentation/docs/Upgrade.rst

 			for more details).
 In order to use a standalone Elasticsearch cluster, some properties must be defined in :ref:`exo.properties <Configuration.ConfigurationOverview>`.
 Please refer to :ref:`Elasticsearch Configuration <Configuration.ElasticSearch>` for more details.
-		 -  Starting from eXo Platform 5.1:
-				*  Settings and Notifications data has been moved from JCR to JPA datasources.
-				*  ECMS files are indexed in Elasticsearch.
-		 -  If you run eXo Platform 5.1 for the first time, the Enterprise skin will be the default skin.
-If you upgrade your eXo Platform instance from a previous version, your previous skin will still be applied.
-			We do not want to force the change to the new Enterprise Skin if you used another skin and it could break skin customizations.
-			You can change it by yourself in :ref:`portal settings <ManagingSites.SelectSkin>`.

 .. _Upgrade.BestPractices: